Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 ### Loading content template

-You can add a template that will be shown during the loading of your data:
+You can add a template to be shown while your data is loading:

 ```html
 <adf-datatable